lomenzel/nix-luanti/README.md

 ## Contributing

 This project is a work in progress, and contributions are highly welcome!
 If you encounter any issues or have suggestions, feel free to open an issue or a merge request.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+A copy of the license is provided in the `LICENSE` file.

+### Exceptions

+1. The contents of the `/generated/contentDB.json` file are derived from data scraped from the Luanti ContentDB.
+These contents may be subject to separate licenses as specified by their original authors.

+2. The files `src/texturepacks_load.patch` and `src/textures_env_var.patch` contain code derived from the Luanti project, which is licensed under the GNU Lesser General Public License v2.1 (LGPL-2.1).
+These patch files are themselves licensed under the same LGPL-2.1 terms.